quandora/qed/README.md

 ```

 The difference between the two is that the first is not triggering the *Undo Manager* so the operation is not undoable.
-It is usefull to intialize the editor content.
-The second form should be used to replace the content of the editor.
+It is usefull to initialize the editor content.
+The second form should be used to replace the editor content.

 To retrieve the current markdown content from the editor you should call: